-AS supports the dynamic scaling of the number of instances in a scaling group based on monitoring metrics, provided that you define the alarm trigger policy, including the status of the monitoring metrics that trigger the scaling, and how you want to scale in response to changing demand.
+AS allows you to dynamically add or remove instances in a scaling group based on monitoring metrics, provided that you define the alarm trigger policy, including the status of the monitoring metrics that trigger the scaling, and how you want to scale in response to changing demand.

-We recommended you create two policies for each scaling group, one for scale-out and one for scale-in.
+We recommended you create two policies for each scaling group, one for scale-out and the other for scale-in.
 Once the traffic to your web application reaches the threshold of the alarm policy, AS executes the associated policy to scale your group in (by terminating instances) or out (by launching instances).

-Select the scaling group to be modified, and click the Scaling Group ID to enter the basic scaling group information page.
+Select the scaling group to modify, and click the ID of a scaling group to enter the Scaling Group Details page.

-Select Alarm Trigger Policy in the top navigation bar, and manage the alarm trigger policy associated with the scaling group on this page.
+Select the Alarm Trigger Policy tab, and manage the alarm trigger policy associated with the scaling group on this page.

 For the proper running of your existing business, if the CVMs in the cluster are used for the following purposes, you need to prevent them from being removed by the scale-in policy:

-Multiple purposes: Apart from the tasks specified by the cluster, a CVM in the cluster is also used for other purposes, for example the CVM is used as both a cache server and a file server.
+Multiple purposes: Apart from the tasks specified by the cluster, the CVM in the cluster is also used for other purposes, for example, the CVM is used as both a cache server and a file server.

 Data storage: The CVM is stateful or stores data that other CVMs do not have.
 For example, the CVM stores the incremental data of other running CVMs in a cluster.